Remote Work Security in 2025: Smart Solutions for Business Protection

 Use SIEM to Gain Centralized Threat Intelligence

-With threats potentially emerging from cloud apps, endpoints, or user behavior, a centralized monitoring hub is vital.
-Security Information and Event Management (SIEM) tools consolidate and analyze threat data across systems.
+Threats can come from cloud apps, devices, or user actions, so having a central place to monitor everything is important.
+Security Information and Event Management (SIEM) tools bring together and analyze threat data from all your systems.

 How to proceed: